Rlong1218/endless-evil/README.md

 ## Introduction
-Welcome to the world of Endless Evil, An endless wave of evil beasts are trying to terrorize a peaceful village, and you are the only one with the power to hold them back.
+Welcome to the world of Jacquel, where an endless wave of evil beasts are trying to terrorize a peaceful village, and you are the only one with the power to hold them back.
 Use your timing skills to execute powerful attacks and evade ones thrown by the enemy.
 How long can you keep the monsters at